User Manual – Durst

 Starting with this version, Comments [140] for Grid Charts are displayed in the Grid Charts list.

-Figure 67: The list of Grid Charts with a GRID Chart with Comment
+Figure 67: The list of Grid Charts showing a Grid Chart with a Comment

 3.16.2.
 Brightness Axis with Unit

-Starting with this version, the percentage value is also displayed in the slider for the Brightness axis.
+Starting with this version, the percentage value is also displayed on the slider of the Brightness axis.

-Figure 68: The slider for the Brightness axis for a Grid Chart
+Figure 68: The slider of the Brightness axis for a Grid Chart

-Starting with this version, the WCLID file must be uploaded immediately when running the installer for the first time in order to continue.
+Starting with this version, the WCLID file must be uploaded immediately upon the first execution of the installer to proceed.
 Without the WCLID file, the installation cannot be completed.

 3.18.
 Die Cut Library – GUID of an N-Up

-Starting with this version, the GUID of a One-Up and an N-Up in the Die Cut Library can be copied to the clipboard [141].
+Starting with this version, the GUIDs of single (One-Up) and multiple (N-Up) Impositions in the Die Cut Library can be copied to the Clipboard [141].

 Previous Article Release - 1.7.9 (Minor Version)